People email me with all kinds of questions. These are the most frequent ones.

 Can you translate your annoying American measurements into European?

 I find that online anonymity and the lack of face-to-face accountably often result in aggressiveness and negativity that I am unwilling to deal with.
 Yes, most commenters are nice and supportive, but the few that are not can take the fun out of online publishing.
 In real life, I have surrounded myself with love and support and have distanced myself from toxic friends.
 By closing comments, I am doing the same online.
 If you need to contact me, or ask a question, simply use the contact form below.

 Whoa, why did you show me that sleazy ad?
 I’m offended.

-The ads on this site are served by Lijit Networks, a Federated Media publishing company, and are mostly from reputable ad partners, but once in a while a sleazy disgusting ad does slip in.
+The ads on this site are served by reputable ad networks, but once in a while a sleazy disgusting ad does slip in.
 Do me a favor?
-If you ever see an offensive ad on this website, drop me a line and include a screen shot, so that I can alert FM and have it removed. vered (at) momgrind.com.
+If you ever see an offensive ad on this website, drop me a line and include a screenshot, so that I can try to have it removed. vered (at) momgrind.com.